 Kamala transformed from a small fishing village, with the local with mainly Muslim population, into a popular area for retirees and long term tourists.
 Despite all of the tourism Kamala still has a local community feeling, and it is a good place to go if you want to find local Thai eating spots as well as places that cater exclusively to tourists.

-Best places to stay in Phuket in Kalama Beach:
+Best places to stay in Phuket in Kalama Beach for first-time tourists:

 Phuket’s roads can get very busy indeed, especially in the peak season.
 So it can be a good idea to choose a hotel close to the airport the night before you fly.
 That way, you’ll avoid any last-minute panic.
 Fortunately, there is a very nice beach called Mai Khao Beach, which is just a few minutes’ drive away from Phuket International Airport.